18 April 1859

 Also on this day

 1858: Birth of social reformer and educationist, Dhondo Keshav Karve.
-1898: Execution of Damodar Hari Chapekar, one of the earliest revolutionary freedom fighter.
+1898: Execution of Damodar Hari Chapekar, one of the earliest revolutionary freedom fighters.
 1916: Death of G. Subramania Iyer, freedom fighter and the founder of ‘The Hindu’.
 1930: Chittagong armoury raid led by Surya Sen.

 See previous ‘This Day in History’ here.